feklee/MultiTrans/README.md

   * To avoid naming conflicts with other Arduino libraries, `#pragma once` instead of include guards is used, except for the top level include file.

-  * Comments are written in Markdown.
+  * Comments are written with Markdown syntax.

 License